Clear span bridges: Construction, maintenance and decommissioning

 - Use existing trails, roads, access points or cut lines.

-- Construct roads, access points and approaches perpendicular to the watercourse if a new access point is required to reach the watercourse.
+- Construct roads, access points and approaches perpendicular to the watercourse or water body.

 3.2 Protection of aquatic habitat